Naruu/gotgan/security/microservices_security_in_action/ms_security_in_action.md

 # Table of Contents

 - [Chapter 1.
 Microservice Security Landscape](#chapter-1)
+  - 1.1 How security works in a monolithic application
+  - 1.2 Challenges of securing microservices
+  - 1.3 Key Security fundamentals
+  - 1.4 Edge Security
+  - 1.5 Securing service-to-service communication
 - [Chapter 2.
 Fist steps in securing microservice](#chapter-2)
 - [Chapter 3.
 Securing north/south traffic with an API gateway](#chapter-3)
+  - 3.1 The need for an api gateway in a microservice deployment
+  - 3.2 Security at the edge(why OAuth 2.0?)
+  - 3.3 Setting up an API gateway with Zuul
+  - 3.3 Setting up an API gateway with Zuul
 - [Chapter 4.
 Accessing a secured microservice via a single-page application](#chapter-4)
+  - Architecture of SPA(appendix)
+  - Authentication flow of SPA(appendix)
+  - With single/multi trust domains(appendix)
 - [Chapter 5.
 Engaging throttling, monitoring, and access control](#chapter-5)

+  - 5.1 Throttling at the API gateway with Zuul
+  - 5.2 Monitoring and analytics with Prometheus and Grafana
+  - 5.3 Enforcing access-control policies at the API gateway with Open

 - [Chapter 6.
 Securing east/west traffic with certificates](#chapter-6)

+  - 6.1 Why use mTLS?
+  - 6.5 Challenges in key management

 - [Chapter 7.
 Securing east/west traffic with JWT](#chapter-7)
+  - 7.1 Use cases for securing microservices with JWT
 - [Chapter 8. securing east/west traffic over gRPC](#chapter-8)
+  - skipped
 - [Chapter 9.
 Securing reactive microservices](#chapter-9)

+  - 9.1 Why reactive programming?
+  - 9.x securing with kafka, NATS

 - [Chapter 10.
 Conquering container security with docker](#chapter-10)

+  - 10.2 Managing secrets in a Docker container
+  - 10.3 Using Docker Content Trust to sing and verify Docker image
+  - 10.5.
+Running containers with limited privileges
+  - 10.6 Running Docker Bench for security
+  - 10.7 Securing access to the Docker host

 - [Chapter 11.
 Securing microservices on Kubernetes](#chapter-11)
+  - 11.2,3 configmap, secret
+  - 11.6 user account, service account
+  - 11.7 role-based access control in Kubernetes
 - [Chapter 12.
 Securing microservices with Istio service mesh](#chapter-12)
+  - in progress

 ---